storybookjs/react-native/docs/pages/configurations/custom-webpack-config/index.md

 -   output
 -   js loader with babel

+For the advanced usage we strongly recommend [full control mode](#full-control-mode).

 ## Full Control Mode

 Sometimes, you will want to have full control over the webpack configuration.
 Maybe you want to add different configurations for dev and production environments.
 That's where you can use our full control mode.

 To enable that, you need to export a **function** from the above `webpack.config.js` file, just like this: